spray/spray/docs/documentation/spray-routing/key-concepts/rejections.rst

 :ref:`predefined directives <Predefined Directives>`.

-Rejections are gathered up over the course of a Route evaluation and finally converted to ``HttpResponse`` replies by the :ref:`-handleRejections-` directive, if there was no way for the request to be completed.
+Rejections are gathered up over the course of a Route evaluation and finally converted to ``HttpResponse`` replies by the :ref:`-handleRejections-` directive if there was no way for the request to be completed.

 __ https://github.com/spray/spray/blob/master/spray-routing/src/main/scala/spray/routing/Rejection.scala